Skip to content

 • Our decision was based on incomplete or inaccurate information you provided in your application file

 Note that the offer of admission is valid only for the quarter indicated on your offer letter.
-If you are unable to attend the UW at that time and wish to enroll for a future quarter, you will need to file a new application and meet all requirements and deadlines.
-If you believe you have extenuating circumstances, please contact the Office of Admissions.
+If you are unable to attend the UW at that time but wish to enroll for a future quarter, you will need to submit a new application and meet all requirements and deadlines.
+If you believe you have extenuating circumstances outside of your control, please contact the Office of Admissions.
+Circumstances related to academic, professional or personal enrichment opportunities are not considered extenuating circumstances outside of a student’s control.

 Understand your assigned major